alemarco96/DECAF/REPRODUCIBILITY_GUIDE.md

     * `BERT` approach:

-        + Note that this approach occupies a lot of disk space: it takes approximately `3 KB` for every document, therefore the index for TREC CAsT 2019 and 2020 requires near `120 GB` of space.
+        + Note that this approach occupies a lot of disk space: it takes more than `2 KB` for every document, therefore the index for TREC CAsT 2019 and 2020 requires approximately `100 GB` of free disk space.

         + Select the `launch.indexer` indexer to `Dense`, and comment out with `#` all other options for the same
           component: